Gizra/Gizra-Way-Book/escalation_and_timeboxing.md

 ### 3. Write code

 The rest of the week:
 Developers write code and fix bugs as needed.
+Read [How to submit a PR].
+Team leads review and give direction to solve problems.

+## Escalation Process